wilu-conference/wilu-conference.github.io/local.md

 ### Lord Nelson Hotel
 - Phone 902-423-5130 or 1-800-565-2020.
-The online booking form may not always accept the promo code.
+Be sure to use the promo code **27893** for a special discounted rate of $185.00 for a “classic” room.
-- Be sure to use the promo code **27893** for a special discounted rate of $185.00 for a “classic” room.  - Please note that the hotel is not holding any rooms.
+- Please note that the hotel is not holding any rooms.
 The rate is subject to the availability of Classic & Petite Guestrooms.
+The online booking form may not always accept the promo code.
+It is best to call to make your reservation.
 - Group rates are for single or double occupancy.
 Each additional adult in the same room is an extra $30.00 (subject to change).
 - All rates are subject to applicable taxes (2% Marketing Levy & 15% HST).
 - Parking is available for $28.00 plus tax per night for registered guests.